Tuition and Refund Policy

 You may verify that payment has been made by viewing your quarterly class schedule.
 Payment details post at the bottom of your schedule.

-IF TUITION IS NOT PAID BY THE TUITION DUE DATE, YOU WILL BE DROPPED FROM YOUR CLASSES.
+IF TUITION IS NOT PAID BY THE TUITION DUE DATE, YOU MAY BE DROPPED FROM YOUR CLASSES.

 Tuition Due Dates

-Web Registration ends at 5 P.M. on the 4th day of the quarter.
+Web Registration ends at 9 PM on the 4th instructional day of the quarter (3rd instructional day of Summer Quarter).

-All Add/Drop/Withdrawals must be done in person after the 4th day of the quarter.
+All Add/Drop/Withdrawals must be done in person after the 4th instructional day of the quarter (3rd instructional day of Summer Quarter) or by email but will only be accepted if it’s sent from a student’s @my.spscc.edu email account.

-- Withdrawals occurring after the twentieth (20th) calendar day of the quarter receive no refund
+- Withdrawals occurring after the fifteenth (15th) instructional day of the quarter receive no refund.
+(After the 11th instructional day of Summer Quarter).

-Students receiving financial aid assistance must consult with Student Financial Services prior to withdrawing.
+Students receiving financial aid assistance must consult with prior to withdrawing.
 Students receiving Educational Benefits through the Department of Veterans Affairs will have enrollment changes reported directly to the DVA.

 Current deadlines for refunds are listed on the Admissions and Registrations Calendar.